Support for a safe return to school

-That is why the Government of Canada is working to support British Columbia in their efforts to ensure a safe return to school and protect the health of students and staff.
+That is why the Government of Canada is working to support Ontario in its efforts to ensure a safe return to school and protect the health of students and staff.

-The Minister of Digital Government, the Honourable Joyce Murray, today highlighted up to $242.36 million in support for British Columbia through the Safe Return to Class Fund.
-This will provide the complementary funding they need, as they work alongside local school boards to ensure the safety of students and staff members throughout the school year.
-For example, the Fund will help British Columbia by supporting adapted learning spaces, improved air ventilation, increased hand sanitation and hygiene, and purchases of personal protective equipment and cleaning supplies.
+The Minister of Families, Children and Social Development, Ahmed Hussen, today announced up to $763.34 million in support for Ontario through the Safe Return to Class Fund.
+This will provide the funding they need, as they work alongside local school boards to ensure the safety of students and staff members throughout the school year.
+For example, the Fund will help Ontario by supporting adapted learning spaces, improved air ventilation, increased hand sanitization and hygiene, and purchases of personal protective equipment and cleaning supplies.

 As we reopen our schools and restart our economy, the Government of Canada will continue to take leadership and work together with provincial and territorial partners to protect the health and safety of all Canadians.